elraccoone/react-singletons/README.md

 [![npm](https://img.shields.io/badge/supported-typescript-2a507e.svg)]()
 [![npm](https://img.shields.io/badge/supported-babel-yellow.svg)]()

 React Singletons brings the singleton pattern to React components.
-In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one 'single' instance.
-This is useful when exactly one object is needed to coordinate actions across the system.
-The term comes from the mathematical concept of a singleton.
+This module allows applications to create components that live outside of your application with shared states for popups and overlays.

 **&Lt;**
 [**My other Modules**](https://github.com/elraccoone) &middot;